 School of the Art Institute of Chicago in Chicago, IL

-|School Highlight: U.S. News & World Report ranked the School of the Art Institute of Chicago (SAIC) tied for 2nd among fine arts graduate programs in 2012.|
+|School Highlight: U.S. News & World Report ranked the School of the Art Institute of Chicago (SAIC) tied for 4th among all MFA programs in 2017.|

 SAIC offers a Master of Fine Arts (MFA) in Writing, where students can tailor the degree to their particular creative writing genre, such as fiction, poetry, screenwriting or creative nonfiction.
 Coursework may include plot structure, satirical writing and young adult fiction.
 The 2-year program encourages students to select coursework outside their genre and even in other art forms, such as visual or performance art.

 Columbia University in the City of New York

-|School Highlight: Columbia University, located in the center of the arts scene, was listed 10th among graduate fine arts programs by U.S. News & World Report in 2012.|
+|School Highlight: Columbia University, located in the center of the arts scene, was listed as tied for 6th among graduate fine arts programs by U.S. News & World Report in 2017.|

 The school's MFA in Writing program is held in an intimate, workshop format and emphasizes artistic development in their students.
 Students select from a concentration in fiction, poetry or literary nonfiction.
 Classes include the study of plot, narrative, editing and publication.